RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: RACCER

 \subsection{Loss Function}

-In order to optimize the counterfactual properties, we design a weighted loss function encompassing RL-specific objectives.
+To optimize the counterfactual properties, we design a weighted loss function encompassing RL-specific objectives.
 For a state $x$, sequence of actions $A$, desired output $a'$, loss function is defined as:

 where $\alpha, \beta$ and $\gamma$ are parameters determining the importance of different properties.
-By minimizing $L$ we can find a sequence of actions which quickly and certainly leads to a counterfactual explanation.
+By minimizing $L$ we can find a sequence of actions that quickly and certainly leads to a counterfactual explanation.
 However, $ L(x, A, a')$ does not verify that $a'$ is predicted in the obtained counterfactual.
-To that end, we ensure that a validity constraint is satisfied:
+To that end, we additionally have to ensure that a validity constraint is satisfied:

 where $x'$ is obtained by performing actions from $A$ in $x$.
 Validity is used to filter potential counterfactual instances as is described in more detail in the next part of this section.